yuejoyceliu/yueliu96.github.io/source/_posts/Introduction-to-Computational-Chemistry.md

 - terminated at 2nd order: harmonic form
 - terminated at 3rd order: $k_3<0, E\rightarrow -\infty$ for long bond lengths
 - terminated at 4th order: $k_4>0, E\rightarrow +\infty$ for long bond lengths
-- Morse potential satisfies the energy converges towards the dissociation energy for a large bond length, but it converges slowly for lond bond lengths.
+- Morse potential satisfies the energy converges towards the dissociation energy for a large bond length, but it converges slowly for lone bond lengths.

 $$E_{Morse}(\Delta R)=D[1-e^{\alpha \Delta R}]^2$$

 For the large majority of systems, including simulations, the only important chemical region is up to ~10 kcal/mol above the bottom of the PES curve.
-In this reghion, a 4th order polynomial is essentially indistinguishable form a Morse, and even a simple harminic approximation does a quite good job.
+In this region, a 4th order polynomial is essentially indistinguishable form a Morse, and even a simple harmonic approximation does a quite good job.

-The $R_0$ isn't equilibrium bond lenght for any molecule!
+The $R_0$ isn't equilibrium bond length for any molecule!
 The other terms of a polyatomic molecule in FF energy will usually produce a minimum energy structure with bond lengths slightly longer than $R_0$.
-Essentially all molecules have bond lengths which devieate very little from their "natural" values, typically less than 0.003nm.
-For this reason, a simple harmonic, or possibly a cubic expansion, is usually sufficient for reproducing experimental geomertries.
+Essentially all molecules have bond lengths which deviate very little from their "natural" values, typically less than 0.003nm.
+For this reason, a simple harmonic, or possibly a cubic expansion, is usually sufficient for reproducing experimental geometries.

 ### 2.2.2 The Bending Energy

-$E_{bend}$ is the energy required for bending an angle formed by three atoms A-B-C. Since chemically important region is below ~10 kcal/mole above the bottom, and the energy coset for bending is so large that most molecules only deviate a few degrees from their natural bond angles, the harmonic term is adequate for most applications.
+$E_{bend}$ is the energy required for bending an angle formed by three atoms A-B-C. Since chemically important region is below ~10 kcal/mole above the bottom, and the energy cost for bending is so large that most molecules only deviate a few degrees from their natural bond angles, the harmonic term is adequate for most applications.
 Special atom types are often defined for small rings.

 ### 2.2.3 The Out-of-plane Bending Energy

 The in-plane angle deformations for a planar structure become unrealistically stiff, so a special *out-of-plane energy bend term* ($E_{oop}$ or $E_{inv}$) is usually added to increase in inversion barrier in $sp^3$-hybridized atoms (i.e. an extra energy penalty for being planar).
-Inversion barriers are in most cases (e,g, $NR_3$) adequately modelled without an explicit $E_{inv}$ term, the barrier arising naturally from the increase in bond angles upon inversion and improper torsinal energy.
+Inversion barriers are in most cases (e,g, $NR_3$) adequately modeled without an explicit $E_{inv}$ term, the barrier arising naturally from the increase in bond angles upon inversion and improper torsinal energy.

 ### 2.2.4 The Torsional Energy

-$E_{tors}$ is the energy change associated with rotation around a B-C bond in a four atom sequency A-B-C-D. Differing from $E_{str}$ and $E_{bend}$, $E_{tors}$ is periodic in angle $\omega$, and the cost in energy for distorting a molecule by rotation around a bond is often low.
+$E_{tors}$ is the energy change associated with rotation around a B-C bond in a four atom sequence A-B-C-D. Differing from $E_{str}$ and $E_{bend}$, $E_{tors}$ is periodic in angle $\omega$, and the cost in energy for distorting a molecule by rotation around a bond is often low.

 $$E_{tors}(\omega)=\sum_{n=1}V_n cos(n\omega)$$

 Molecules that are composed of atoms having a maximum valency of 4 are with a few exceptions found to have rotational profiles showing at most three minima.
 The first three terms are sufficient for qualitatively reproducing such profiles.
-FF methods which are aimed at large systems often limit the Fourie series to only one term, depending on the bond type (e.g. single bonds only have $cos(3\omega)$ and double bonds only have $cos(2\omega)$).
+FF methods which are aimed at large systems often limit the Fourier series to only one term, depending on the bond type (e.g. single bonds only have $cos(3\omega)$ and double bonds only have $cos(2\omega)$).
 Exceptions from the regular three minima rotational profile around single bonds are caused by repulsive and attractive van der Waals interactions, and can still be modeled by having only terms up to $cos(3\omega)$ in the torsional energy expression.
-Cases where higher-order terms probably are necessary are those with ratation around bonds to octaheral coordinated metals (Ru(pyridine)$_6$), or a dinuclear complex ($Cl_4Mo-MoCl_4$).
+Cases where higher-order terms probably are necessary are those with rotation around bonds to octahedral coordinated metals (Ru(pyridine)$_6$), or a dinuclear complex ($Cl_4Mo-MoCl_4$).

 ### 2.2.5 The van der Waals Energy

-$E_{vdw}$ is the van der Waals energy decribing the repulsion or attraction between atoms that are not directly bonded. $E_vdw$ is very positive at small distances (electron replusion), has a minimum which is slightly negative at a distance corresponding to the two atoms just "touching" each other (electron correlation: dipole-dipole interaction and London force), and goes towards zero as the distance becomes large.
+$E_{vdw}$ is the van der Waals energy describing the repulsion or attraction between atoms that are not directly bonded. $E_vdw$ is very positive at small distances (electron repulsion), has a minimum which is slightly negative at a distance corresponding to the two atoms just "touching" each other (electron correlation: dipole-dipole interaction and London force), and goes towards zero as the distance becomes large.
 Lennard-Jones potential, computationally more efficient, gives results comparable to the more accurate functions, even if its repulsive interaction is bad.

 $$E_{LJ} (R)=\varepsilon [(\frac{R_0}{r})^{12}-2(\frac{R_0}{R})^6]$$